Gear 11 Father’s Day Gift Ideas He’ll Actually Love It’s June, and

 Traditionally, July is when the mega franchise releases invade your local multiplex, but this year is a little different – while you can still head to the theaters to catch the likes of F9, many of this summer’s biggest hits will also be available directly via streaming services from the safety and comfort of your home.

-This month’s streaming picks are available via Netflix, Hulu, Disney+, HBO Max/Crave, Amazon Prime Video, and Shudder.
+Last month’s streaming picks are available via Netflix, Hulu, Disney+, HBO Max/Crave, Amazon Prime Video, and Shudder.

 Amazon Prime Video